theroyalwedesign/interfacevision.github.com/tour.md

     <img class="featurette-image pull-left" src="{{ ASSET_PATH }}/img/misc/glowingParts.jpg">
     <h2 class="featurette-heading">IT Education </h2>
     <h2 class="featurette-heading muted">For Everyone</h2>
-    <p class="lead">Learning to write software is really hard because students need to learn how to program and how to code at the same time. <b><i>VISION</i></b> solves this problem by allowing students to learn how to program without having to learn how to code.
-This allows the student to focus on problem solving without having to learn the idiosyncrasies of programming languages and compilers.</p>
+    <p class="lead">Learning to write software is really hard because students need to learn how to solve problems using a "programming mindset" and learn the idiosyncratic syntax that is coding at the same time. <b><i>VISION</i></b> solves this problem by allowing students to learn how to think like a programmer without having to learn how to code.
+This allows the student to focus on problem solving without having to learn the variations of programming languages and compilers.</p>
   </div> <!-- featurette -->

   <div class="huge-divider pagination-centered">